sora-xor/sora-docs/src/check-balance.md

 ---
-title: Check Balance on the Sora Network | Sora Docs
+title: Check Balance on the SORA Network | SORA Docs
 head:
   - - meta
     - name: description
-      content: Learn how to check your balance on the Sora Network and view your asset holdings.
-Discover the different methods and tools available to check your balance, including wallets, block explorers, and other Sora Network interfaces.
-Stay informed about your asset balances and track your holdings within the Sora ecosystem.
+      content: Learn how to check your balance on the SORA Network and view your asset holdings.
+Discover the different methods and tools available to check your balance, including wallets, block explorers, and other SORA Network interfaces.
+Stay informed about your asset balances and track your holdings within the SORA ecosystem.
   - - meta
     - name: keywords
-      content: check balance, Sora Network, asset holdings, wallets, block explorers, Sora Network interfaces, asset balances, Sora ecosystem
+      content: check balance, SORA Network, asset holdings, wallets, block explorers, SORA Network interfaces, asset balances, SORA ecosystem
 ---

 # Check User Balances